MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-01.md

 ![Unity Windows Build Support option](../../../develop/images/Unity_Install_Option_UWP2.png)

 > [!CAUTION]
-> The recommended MRTK version for this tutorial series is MRTK 2.6.
+> The recommended MRTK version for this tutorial series is MRTK 2.7.

 > [!CAUTION]
-> The recommended Unity version for this tutorial series is Unity 2019 LTS (currently 2019.4.x) .
-This supersedes any Unity version requirements stated in the prerequisites linked above.
+> This tutorial series supports both Unity 2019 LTS (currently 2019.4.x) and Unity 2020 LTS(currently 2020.3.x) This supersedes any Unity version requirements stated in the prerequisites linked above.

 > [!div class="nextstepaction"]
 > [Next Tutorial: 2.
 Initializing your project and deploying your first application](mr-learning-base-02.md)